NCH clubs and societies

 Bright Futures Society

-Bright Futures is an organisation that puts bright and ambitious students from disadvantageous backgrounds in touch with employers.
+Bright Futures is an organisation that connects bright and ambitious students from disadvantaged backgrounds with employers.
 In a world where some students are lucky enough to have contacts who can help them find work experience and employment, Bright Futures aims to fill the gap and create a platform to organise events and foster discussions.

 Dance Society aims to bring all forms of dance into the student arena.
 From appreciation to performance.